Demand-Side Scheduling Based on Multi-Agent Deep Actor-Critic Learning for Smart Grids: Semi-Distributed Deep Reinforcement Learning for Task Scheduling

 \section{Semi-Distributed Deep Reinforcement Learning for Task Scheduling}

-The DSM microgrid problem that we introduce in the previous section presents various constraints and difficulties in solving it: (i) each household can choose its action based only on its local observation and the last published price, (ii) the reward function is dependent on the states and actions beyond the last timestep, (iii) the state and observation spaces are continuous, (iv) the household agents have no communication channels between them, and (v) a model of the environment is not available.
+The DSM microgrid problem that we introduced in the previous section presents various constraints and difficulties in solving it: (i) each household can choose its action based only on its local observation and the last published price, (ii) the reward function is dependent on the states and actions beyond the last time step, (iii) the state and observation spaces are continuous, (iv) the household agents have no communication channels between them, and (v) a model of the environment is not available.
 Constraint (iv) is related to the general problem of environmental non-stationarity: concurrent training of all agents would cause the environmental dynamics to constantly change from the perspective of a single agent, thus violating Markov assumptions.

-Requirements (i) and (ii) and environmental non-stationarity mean that a value-based algorithm such as Q-learning is not suitable, because these algorithms depend on the Markov assumption that the state transition and reward functions are dependent only on the state and action of a single agent at the last time step.
+Requirements (i) and (ii) and environmental non-stationarity mean that value-based algorithms such as Q-learning are not suitable, because these algorithms depend on the Markov assumption that the state transition and reward functions are dependent only on the state and action of a single agent at the last time step.
 Furthermore, requirement (v) rules out model-based algorithms.
-Thus, in this section, we propose an extension of the actor-critic algorithm Proximal Policy Optimisation (PPO) \cite{RN136} for the multi-agent setting which we will refer to as Multi-Agent PPO (MAPPO).
+Thus, in this section, we propose an extension of the actor-critic algorithm Proximal Policy Optimization (PPO) \cite{RN136} for the multi-agent setting which we will refer to as Multi-Agent PPO (MAPPO).